yonkahlon/Zenject/README.md

 This all works great for each individual scene, but what if have dependencies that you wish to persist permanently across all scenes?
 In Zenject you can do this by adding installers to the global container.

 This works by first add a global composition root and then adding installers to it.

-defining a list of global installers using an asset in one of the Resources folders in your project.
 You can create an empty global composition root by selecting Edit -> Zenject -> Create Global Composition Root.
 After selecting this menu item you should see a new asset in the root level Resources folder called 'ZenjectGlobalCompositionRoot'.

 If you click on this it will display a property for the list of Installers in the same way that it does for the composition root object that is placed in each scene.
 The only difference in this case is that the installers you add here must exist in the project as prefabs and cannot exist in any specific scene.
 You can then directly reference those prefabs by dragging them into the Installers property of the global composition root.